 Keys’ study was motivated by an alarming increase in incidences of heart disease in American middle-aged men.

 Though the study actually examined the diets of 22 countries, Keys and his team cherrypicked the diets of 13,000 men in the U.S., Japan, Italy, Greece, the Netherlands, Yugoslavia, and Finland.

 Among these countries, Keys correlated lower rates of heart disease with eating less animal fat, and more vegetables, grains, beans, fruit, and fish.

-If the study was conducted accurately it would have been called the Twenty Two Countries Study and included the omitted data that challenged his hypothesis that fat intake was the main cause of heart disease.
+If the study had been conducted accurately, it would have been called the Twenty-Two Countries Study, and it would have included the omitted data that challenged his hypothesis that fat intake was the main cause of heart disease.

 So what was the real cause of increased heart disease rates in America?
 It was likely the very thing that was touted as the replacement for animal fat: Margarine and other forms of “vegetable” oil.